-Hi, I'm Dominica pictured here with Olive, my Whippet, and current 'First Friend'.
+Hi, I'm Dominica, a Suffolk girl, pictured here with Olive, my Whippet, and current 'First Friend'.

 Animals have always been a big part of my life and I feel blessed to have had the privilege of growing up on a farm surrounded by them, as well as fields, woodland and wide-open spaces.
 I drew from an early age.
-Beatrix Potter was my idol and Art was my favourite subject at school so painting animals became the obvious choice for me.
+Beatrix Potter was my idol and Art was my favourite subject at school so painting animals was always the natural choice for me.

 I studied Art at A level then went on to Reading University to read Latin and Classical Studies - mainly to prove I wasn’t the dunce of my very large and talented family.
 Well, suffice to say, that’s still work in progress …. but as I've come to realise, 'Leopards never change their spots' and my childhood passion soon came back to haunt me.

 Drawing dogs has been a most rewarding part-time hobby for me as well as a good discipline which has taught me perseverance and patience.
 I began with pastels for their ease of use and last year took up oil painting classes at Brettenham Village Hall with the wonderful Ed Cooper, since when I have fallen in love with this medium.
 I have never gone in for hyper-realism.
 I'm not that disciplined or methodical.
 As a bystander once commented - ‘you overlook the finer details and cut to the chase, homing in on the heart and soul rather than every single hair and whisker’.